AVerteC/c-asgn0/README.md

 ### Running split

-  This command runs split on all the files listed and uses the delimiter x.
+  This command uses the delimiter x and runs split on all the files.
   ```sh
   $ ./split x file1 file2 file3 ...
   ```
-  * Using '-' as a filename causes it to read STDIN instead of the file named '-'.
+  * You can use a dash '-' as a filename, allowing split to read STDIN as an input.
   * Dash can only be used once in the list of input files
   * split works on binary input files
   * split only supports single-character delimiters